|Policy Number: 8.10||Effective Date: April 30, 1991|

 - Income from investments

-- Responsibility for the collection of monies in connection with University activities is delegated to the Associate Vice President for Financial Services, who, in turn, delegates this responsibility to the University Bursar.
+- Responsibility for the collection of monies in connection with University activities is delegated to the Vice President, Financial Services, who, in turn, delegates this responsibility to the University Bursar.
 The Bursar should be contacted regarding any deviations from policies and procedures stated herein.
 All funds received from any source, for any University activity, must be deposited with the University Bursar.

-- The University Associate Vice President for Financial Services is authorized by the Arizona Board of Regents to conduct business with approved banks and to provide authorization for the opening and closing of all bank accounts.
+- The University Vice President, Financial Services is authorized by the Arizona Board of Regents to conduct business with approved banks and to provide authorization for the opening and closing of all bank accounts.

 - Money losses resulting from fraudulent or dishonest acts committed by a University employee are covered under a Board of Regents blanket bond.
 However, responsibility for such acts rests with the department head who will be looked to with regard to the proper following of the herein set procedures.
 Criminal charges may be filed depending on the severity of the offense.